S.M.A.C.C. Code of Conduct

 - Act responsibly in sponsored, affiliate, or branded partnerships.

-- Declare any conflicts of interest if participating in judging, reviews, or awards.
+- Declare conflicts of interest in judging, reviews, or awards.

-- Use SMACC resources to create genuine, impactful content — not exploitation or manipulation.
+- Use S.M.A.C.C. resources to create genuine content, not manipulation.

 - Champion creativity, fairness, and collaboration across borders.